Siddharth9890/graphql-sdk-generator/README.md

 npm i @graphql-typed-document-node/core graphql-request
 ```

-4. Then we can use the client to write methods and pass data
+4. Use the generated client to write methods and send data:

 ```typescript
 import { GraphQLClient } from 'graphql-request';